-All shares of restricted stock (or deferred stock units) granted to non-employee directors vest in four quarterly installments over a one-year period, subject to accelerated vesting upon departure from the Board except in the case of a voluntary departure by the director during the director's elected term that is not due to death or disability or the director's removal for cause.
-If a director elects to receive deferred stock units in lieu of restricted stock, the director will receive shares of stock in respect of the vested portion of the deferred stock units within 60 to 90 days following termination of service as a director (or within 30 days of termination of service in the case of deferred stock unit awards made before January 1, 2024).
+The annual equity retainer granted to non-employee directors in the form of shares of restricted stock (or deferred stock units) vests in four quarterly installments over a one-year period, subject to accelerated vesting upon departure from the Board except in the case of a voluntary departure by the director during the director's elected term that is not due to death or disability or the director's removal for cause.
+If a director elects to receive deferred stock units in lieu of restricted stock, the director will receive shares of stock in respect of the vested portion of the deferred stock units following termination of service as a director.
+Dividends equivalent to the dividends paid on shares of common stock are credited as restricted stock units prior to payout of the shares.
+All dividend equivalents credited as restricted stock units prior to payout are reinvested into additional shares of restricted stock units, which are also deferred under the plan.